 How To Find Upper Fence

-How to Find the Upper Fence: A Comprehensive Guide to Identifying Outliers
+How to Find the Upper Fence: A complete walkthrough to Identifying Outliers

 Understanding how to find the upper fence is crucial in statistics, particularly when dealing with data analysis and identifying outliers.
-The upper fence, along with the lower fence, helps define the acceptable range of values in a dataset.
-Values falling outside these fences are considered outliers, requiring further investigation or potentially needing to be handled differently in further analysis.
-This comprehensive guide will walk you through the process of calculating the upper fence, explaining the underlying concepts, and providing practical examples.
-We'll also delve into the importance of understanding quartiles and the interquartile range (IQR) which are fundamental to this calculation.
+In practice, values falling outside these fences are considered outliers, requiring further investigation or potentially needing to be handled differently in further analysis.
+On the flip side, the upper fence, along with the lower fence, helps define the acceptable range of values in a dataset.
+Because of that, this practical guide will walk you through the process of calculating the upper fence, explaining the underlying concepts, and providing practical examples.
+We'll also break down the importance of understanding quartiles and the interquartile range (IQR) which are fundamental to this calculation.

 What are Quartiles and the Interquartile Range (IQR)?